nozel-org/linux-serverbot/README.md

+> This project migrated to https://github.com/nozel-org/freebsd-serverbot and is unmaintained.

 # Serverbot
 Serverbot is a simple and small (<50 kilobytes/<1500 LOC) server monitoring tool that is both easy to use and easy to extend.
 We found most monitoring software to be overkill for our needs and made a simplistic and lightweight alternative.
 It's well commented and can be easily extended or hacked to provide more features.